History of Goa: Independence Movement

-Indian liberation of Goa
+Indian annexation of Goa

 On 27 February 1950, the Government of India asked the Portuguese government to open negotiations about the future of Portuguese colonies in India.
 Portugal asserted that its territory on the Indian subcontinent was not a colony but part of metropolitan Portugal and hence its transfer was non-negotiable, and that India had no rights to this territory because the Republic of India did not exist at the time when Goa came under Portuguese rule.
 On 18 December 1961, Indian troops crossed the border into Goa and liberated it.
 Operation Vijay involved sustained land, sea and air strikes for more than thirty-six hours; it resulted in the unconditional surrender of Portuguese forces on 19 December 1961 by Manuel António Vassalo e Silva.

 A United Nations resolution condemning the invasion was proposed by the United States and the United Kingdom in the United Nations Security Council, but it was vetoed by the USSR.
 Goa celebrates Liberation Day on 19 December every year, which is also a state holiday.